charanj15076/COVID_RISK_PREDICTION/README.md

 ## What this repo contains?

-This repository has the code to test a simple ML model deployed in GCP AI Platform
+This repository has the code to test a simple ML model deployed in GCP AI Platform Directory Covid contains Streamlit webapp and rest of the files are the code for Data Analysis, Data Cleaning and Data prediction which are to be executed in GCP cluster.

 ## Package Requirements